• Skip to main content

 Instructions

-• Pre heat oven at 300°F. Line up 15” x 10” x 1” pan with aluminum foil or parchment paper or silicone mat.
+• Preheat oven to 300°F. Line up a 15” x 10” x 1” pan with aluminum foil parchment paper or silicone mat.
+Line up saltine crackers in a single layer.

 • While toffee layer bakes in oven melt chocolate and keep it ready.

-Note: use semi sweet chocolate chips in place of dark chocolate bark.
+Note: use semi-sweet chocolate chips in place of dark chocolate bark.

 • You can leave the crack candy plain or top with your favorite toppings.
 Use can use chopped nuts; chocolate chips, melted chocolate drizzle, and crushed OREO, crushed pretzels, sprinkles, toasted coconut flakes.